jthunderbird/kelper/README.md

 # kubectl helper (kelper)

-janky bash utility to make kubectl more better
+bash utility to make kubectl more better

 ## Installing

-Just a janky bash script, put it in your $PATH and profit:
+Just a bash script, put it in your $PATH and profit:

 ```bash
 git clone https://github.com/jthunderbird/kelper.git